ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Boundaries, but there is a transport protocol which provides a reliable ordered octet stream, an application may receive this octet stream as partial Messages and transform it into application-layer Messages.
-Alternatively, an application may provide a Deframer, which is a function that transforms an octet stream into a sequence of Messages, see {{receive-framing}}.
+Alternatively, an application may provide a Message Framer, which can transform an octet stream into a sequence of Messages ({{receive-framing}}).

 ### Server Example